 About the Property

-4-bed Victorian house set in 1.4 acres of walled garden, situated on a hill overlooking Ipswich.
+Hidden gem in Ipswich town: 4-bed Victorian house set in 1.4 acres of walled garden, situated on the hill east of the docks.

 All original features including the huge Victorian weighed sash windows with original mahogany shutters that rise discreetly to completely enclose the entire ground floor.